 Tips to help you choose the right dashboard based on technical reporting requirements

 Technical reporting isn’t meant to scare you off!
-Like I mentioned earlier, a lot of dashboard tools are now lightweight and more accessible so that everyone across the organization can be empowered to make decisions with data.
-These technical-focused questions will help you further narrow-down the best fit dashboard for your business needs.
+As I mentioned earlier, a lot of dashboard tools are now lightweight and more accessible so that everyone across the organization can be empowered to make decisions with data.
+These technical-focused questions will help you further narrow down the best-fit dashboard for your business needs.

 |What question are you looking to answer?||Best fit: Operational||Best fit: Strategic||Best fit: Analytical|

 |What is the state of our data infrastructure?||Web APIs, databases, spreadsheets||Web APIs, databases, spreadsheets, data warehouse||Data warehouse, database|